Smantii/dctkit/docs/theory.md

 We will require that each $p$-cell is oriented and the orientation is specified by the order of nodes used to represent the $p$-cell.
 See p.
-42-44 of [@grady2010discrete] for more details in this regard.
+42-44 of (Grady and Polimeni 2010) for more details in this regard.

 ::: importantbox
 We also introduce the following notation for $p$-simplices: